Siemens Energy Spin-Off

 To the extent that orders for acquiring further fractional rights in order to top up to full rights are not issued, or any acquisition of further fractional rights to top up to full rights is not possible on the basis of the issued orders, at a point in time still to be determined, Deutsche Bank AG, which has been appointed by Siemens AG as the trustee, will combine the fractional rights to Siemens Energy Shares that have been allocated to Siemens Shares and have not yet been combined to full rights (shares) of Siemens Energy AG and will sell them via the stock exchange.
 The sales proceeds will then be credited to the relevant holders of fractional rights pro rata according to their respective fractional rights.
 The settlement of fractional rights is effected free of commissions and fees for the entitled persons who hold their Siemens Shares in securities accounts in Germany.
 Commissions and fees might be incurred by Siemens Shareholders who hold their Siemens Shares in securities accounts in other countries based on the existing agreements with the relevant custodian bank.

 The effects of the Spin-off on the market price of shares of Siemens AG are as follows: The stock price of the Siemens share will be quoted "ex Spin-off" as of the first trading day after the Spin-off becomes effective.
 Similar to dividend dates, the Siemens share will then be traded without the entitlement to receive the Siemens Energy shares granted in connection with the Spin-off.
-The extent of the effect of trading "ex Spin-off" cannot be adequately predicted today.

 To the extent that a shareholder is tax resident in Germany, the Siemens shares are held as private assets and the shareholder held at no time during the last five years at least 1% of Siemens AG (Section 17 Income Tax Act (Einkommensteuergesetz)), the Spin-off – with the exception of the sale of fractional rights – should generally be tax neutral.
 I.e. no taxable capital gains would be realized, if, in particular, the right of the Federal Republic of Germany to tax a gain from the disposal of Siemens Energy shares is not excluded or restricted.
 As a consequence, no tax on capital gains would have to be withheld and paid.
 Please understand that we cannot provide individual answers relating to the tax consequences of the Spin-off for shareholders.
 A general description of tax consequences of the Spin-off for shareholders is included in the Spin-off Report in Chapter VIII.
 2.d).